nikitavoloboev/data/focusing/rules.md

 - Value each animal’s life as equal to that of my own.
 Don't eat or hurt anyone.
 - Minimize suffering caused to other people.
 Be conscious of other people's feelings.

-## Tools

-- Only use what is necessary.
-Experiment with things but never keep things you are not actually using.
-That mostly includes plugins and modifications.
-- Establish a good mental model of what I need and what I use as I approach modifying my workflow and tools.
-- Use best tools available to complete tasks.
-If don't exist, create new tools or adjust existing ones.

 ## Finance